cburschka/cadence/README.md

   -h, --help            show this help message and exit -s, --secure          Generate HTTPS or Secure WebSocket URLs --domain DOMAIN       XMPP domain to log in on.
-  --url URL             BOSH or WebSocket URL to connect to [PROTOCOL://HOST:PORT/PATH] --protocol            The protocol to connect through [http, https, ws, wss].
+  --muc MUC             The MUC conference server to connect to. [conference.DOMAIN] --url URL             BOSH or WebSocket URL to connect to [PROTOCOL://HOST:PORT/PATH] --protocol            The protocol to connect through [http, https, ws, wss].
   --host                The host to connect to, if it differs from the XMPP domain [DOMAIN] --port                The port to connect to [5280, 5281].
   --path                The socket path on the server to connect to [/http-bind or /websocket].
   --session-auth AUTH   The URL to use for session authentication.
-  --muc MUC             The MUC conference server to connect to. [conference.DOMAIN]
+  --profile PROFILE     The installation profile to create or update [install.yml].
 ```

 * Only `--domain` is strictly required. `--muc` and `--url` are required if